it-brains/vue-form-plugin/README.md

 Constructor of the class takes two arguments:
 - `data` - JS object with needed fields
+- `exceptionParams` - array of fields which should be excluded from requests
 - `headers` - optional.
 JS object with HTTP headers which will be passed with every HTTP request

 Form class ships with the following methods: